 3.4 A breach of the Unified Code or and Handbook will be considered per se violation of this Policy.

-3.5 <MEMBER ORGANISATION> will mirror and enforce any decision, measures and/or sanction imposed by the Safe Sport Commission and/or the relevant committees of the Safe Sport Disciplinary Panel.
+3.5 SRA will mirror and enforce any decision, measures and/or sanction imposed by the Safe Sport Commission and/or the relevant committees of the Safe Sport Disciplinary Panel.

-3.6 To the extent that any <MEMBER ORGANISATION> rule, policy or procedure is in conflict with the Unified Code and the Handbook, the <MEMBER ORGANISATION> rule is superseded.
+3.6 To the extent that any SRA rule, policy or procedure is in conflict with the Unified Code and the Handbook, the SRA rule is superseded.

 4 SCOPE OF APPLICATION

-4.1 This Policy applies to Persons’ conduct during the business, activities, and events of <MEMBER ORGANISATION> and its Members including, but not limited to, competitions, practices, trials, training camps, travel associated with organizational business, activities, and events including any workshops and meetings.
+4.1 This Policy applies to Persons’ conduct during the business, activities, and events of SRA and its Members including, but not limited to, competitions, practices, trials, training camps, travel associated with organizational business, activities, and events including any workshops and meetings.

-This Policy also applies to Persons’ conduct outside of the business, activities, and events of the <MEMBER ORGANISATION> and its Members when such conduct adversely affects the organization’s relationships (and the work and sport environment) or is detrimental to the image and reputation of <MEMBER ORGANISATION> or a Member.
+This Policy also applies to Persons’ conduct outside of the business, activities, and events of the SRA and its Members when such conduct adversely affects the organization’s relationships (and the work and sport environment) or is detrimental to the image and reputation of SRA or a Member.

 This Policy supplements and does not prevent immediate discipline or sanction from being applied during the course of an event or competition by those empowered do to so under the rules of sport.
 Further disciplinary measures may be applied according to other provisions in this Policy.